robang74/roberto-a-foglietta/329-the-real-reason-why-putin-is-so-hated.md

 Ukraine proxy-war against Russia is not different, but hurts.
 Why does it hurt so much?

+---

+### A war like no other before, so far

 Well, it doesn't because Vietnam was a Hell in comparison.
 Not just because of the battlefield but also because of veterans.
 By the way, looking at some photos and reading some personal stories, Ukrainian veterans are even in worse shape than those who were back from Vietnam.
 Whatever joining the army to fight for freedom in Vietnam was a personal choice, many Ukrianins had been taken with force and sent to the front war.

 It is hard to cope with such a kind of responsibility.
 In fact, currently in Ukraine, people who return and might wish to ask for compensation or even a vet pension, are seriously risking being accused of dissertation.
 While the body of the deaths are left behind or hidden, while the families instead of receiving a compensation for their lost, a notice of missing person, possibly a disertor including the warning tha hosting a deserting military is a felony.

 It is a tragedy into a tragedy, a madness into a madness.
 In this scenario, it is difficult to say who is worse: those who support war for personal gain, those who sell weapons, or those who cheer on social media at the death of this or that target, as if war were a football match or a video game.
 Under this PoV, accusing Putin to be the bad guy -- the evil enemy -- is a way to distract everyone from thinking about what is going on.

 But why Putin in particular?

 ---